lambdaclass/starknet-replay/README.md

 To run them, you must first execute the benchmarks to obtain both the execution data and the execution logs.

-- `python ./plotting/plot_execution_time.py native-data vm-data`: Plots the execution time of Native vs VM, by contract class.
+- `python ./plotting/plot_execution_time.py native-data vm-data`: Plots the benchmark data of Native and VM.
 - `python ./plotting/plot_compilation_logs.py native-logs`: Plots the compilation logs for Native and VM.
 - `python ./plotting/plot_compilation_stats.py *.json`: Plots the compilation stats for Native.
 - `python ./plotting/plot_block_composition.py native-logs`: Average of txs, swaps, transfers inside an average block, separeted by the day of execution.